ieliasbar/Reviews_classification/README.md

 - The objective is to discover insights into consumer reviews and perfrom sentiment analysis on the data.

 - Dataset: www.kaggle.com/sid321axn/amazon-alexa-reviews

+Reviews classification using ANN and RNN

+Indice:
+- Data Analysis
+- Data Cleaning
+- Training the Deep Neural Network
+- Evaluate the model
+- Training the Recurrent Neural Network
+- Evaluate the RNN